Doghouse

 The total runtime of Doghouse is 89 minutes (1h 29m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.8/10, and global collection metrics, Doghouse stands as a challenging project for the creators.
-It remains an essential piece of the 2009 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.8/10, and global performance metrics, Doghouse is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2009 cinematic calendar.

 Frequently Asked Questions